I hope to God, if there is one, that my creation does not live.

 Do they feel the same way as father felt upon seeing me?

 I see the landscapes flashing by now as I race across the surface of this world, a slew of angered faces and enraged cries.
-Occasionally I feel a blow or a hit but I am too fast to sustain much damage.
+Occasionally I feel a blow but I am too fast to sustain any serious damage.

 I race through an almost empty city, the giant structures foreboding in their vacant new state.
 I see horned creatures patrolling the innards of these great buildings.
 They cry out and point upon glimpsing me.